GFDRR/CCDR-tools/docs/intro-risk.md

 ---
 align: center
 ---
-The integral below the curve is calculated as the mean of lower and upper bound rectangles areas.
+The integral below the curve is calculated as the mean of lower and upper bound rectangles areas ([Riemann sum](https://www.math.net/riemann-sum)).
 ```

 ### Direct and indirect losses